NathanaelGandhi/rpi-nas/README.md

 lsblk -f
 ```

-2. Plug in a harddrive.
+2. Plug in a harddrive.<br/>
 If it is not formatted, now is a good time. (swap DEVICE below for the device path, eg. /dev/sdd)

+2a.
 Format Parity Disks Using
 ```
 mkfs.ext4 -m 0 -T largefile4 DEVICE
 ```

+2b.
 Format Data Disks Using
 ```
 mkfs.xfs DEVICE
 ```